gemandyruby/gemandyruby.github.io/_stories/artschool.md

 Her radiant smile, framed by her full lips and flawless skin, practically lit up the room as she casually unwrapped a candy bar.
 She took a slow, deliberate bite, her perfect teeth catching the attention of anyone not already mesmerized by the lines of her sculpted physique.

 The eyes of the students followed her as she moved, her toned physique on full display.
 Her shoulders, back, and abs gleamed faintly in the soft studio light, every line of definition a testament to her genetics.
+Her walk was unhurried, a languid sway that made her hips move in a rhythm as captivating as it was effortless, each step exuding a confidence that turned heads without trying.

 She stopped by the nearest student’s easel and leaned in to inspect their work, gesturing with the half-eaten candy bar.
 “Not bad.
 But see this part here?
 My arm’s actually a little thicker—gotta show the deltoids better.
 Here, look.”
 She flexed subtly, and the student’s eyes widened as they scrambled to adjust their sketch.
 “There, that’s more like it.
 You’re welcome.”